-For the vanilla macaron shells:Return the egg whites to room temperature at least an hour before making the macarons.
+For the vanilla macaron shells:*Return the egg whites to room temperature at least an hour before making the macaron shells.*

-In the bowl of a food processor, add the almond flour, powdered sugar, and vanilla powder, if using, then process until the mixture is thoroughly incorporated, 30 seconds to a minute.
-Sift the mixture in a fine mesh strainer to make sure no lumps or bigger bits of nuts are left.
-Discard the larger bits that remain in the strainer.
+In the bowl of a food processor, add the powdered sugar and almond flour, and process until the mixture is thoroughly incorporated, 30 seconds to a minute.
+Sift the mixture through a fine-mesh strainer to make sure no lumps or bigger bits of almonds are left.

-In the bowl of a stand mixer fitted with the whisk attachment, or in a large bowl if using a hand mixer, whisk the egg whites with the cream of tartar on medium/high speed until frothy, about 1 minute, then slowly pour in the granulated sugar.
-Keep beating until the egg whites are stiff, dense, and creamy, about 3 minutes more.
+In the bowl of a stand mixer fitted with the whisk attachment, or in a large stainless steel mixing bowl if using a hand mixer, whisk the egg whites on medium/high speed until frothy.
+Add a tablespoon of the granulated sugar, continue whisking at medium-low speed, then add the remaining sugar slowly.
+Increase the speed medium-high and whisk until the egg whites are bright white and create stiff peaks.

-Add the almond and powdered sugar mixture to the egg whites and, using a silicone spatula, gently fold in the dry ingredients: slide your spatula all the way to the bottom of the bowl and comes back up to the top.
-Do this about 6 times to incorporate the dry ingredients, then keep folding for a total of about 14 times until no pockets of dry ingredients remain and the mixture drops from the side of the spatula in a slow, lazy ribbon.
-Start testing early to make sure not to overfold.
+Add the almond and powdered sugar mixture to the egg whites and, using a spatula, gently fold in the dry ingredients: slide your spatula all the way to the bottom of the bowl and come back up to the top.
+Do this about 6 times to incorporate the dry ingredients, then keep folding for a total of about 14 strokes until no pockets of dry ingredients remain and the mixture drops from the side of the spatula in a slow, lazy ribbon.
+Start testing the ribbon stage early to avoid overfolding.

 Carefully slide the macaron templates off the baking sheets, if you used them.
 Let the shells rest on the baking sheets for 20 to 30 minutes.